 Macron wins French Presidential election

-In line with the polls, Emmanuel Macron cruised to an easy victory in the second round of the French presidential election, taking 66% of the vote.
+In line with the polls, Emmanuel Macron cruised to an easy victory in the second round of the French presidential election, taking around 65% of the vote.

 Macron’s party, En Marche! is also doing well in the polls for the June parliamentary elections1.
 Which may mean that Macron’s power to implement reforms could be bigger than initially anticipated.
 In fact, instead of being a source of risk, Eurozone politics might become a source of upside potential.